 This is an extract obtained immediately after extraction from cannabis.
 At this stage, it hasn’t passed the processes of heating, filtration, and decarbonization.
 This is a crude extract, and the main part of its composition consists of inactive acidic cannabinoids, including CBDA (cannabidiol acid), THCA (tetrahydrocannabinol acid), and CBGA (cannabigerolic acid).

 Also, the extract contains a full range of terpenes, flavonoids, acids, fats and a wide range of other substances produced by cannabis plants.
-Raw cannabinoids are generally more effective in treating long-term chronic conditions, such as insomnia and inflammation, slowing down the metastasis and proliferation of cancer cells.
+Raw cannabinoids are generally more effective in treating long-term chronic conditions.
+According to research published by the National Library of Medicine , CBD can reduce anxiety and insomnia, slowing down the metastasis and proliferation of cancer cells.

 The only drawback of Full Spectrum CBD Oil based products is the THC level.
 Full-spectrum products typically have higher THC levels than other types of extraction, which may be undesirable in some cases.
 Of course, the THC level is completely insignificant (no more than 0.3%) and you are guaranteed not to get psychoactive effects.
 But some drug tests may show the presence of THC in the body, which may be undesirable.
 In this case, it is worth paying attention to other extracts with a lower or zero level of tetrahydrocannabinol content.

 This extract has passed multilevel purification (distillation) and thus, there are absolutely no undesirable impurities.
 It is considered the purest and most concentrated extract of cannabidiol.
 On average, cannabis distillate contains about 80 percent of CBD.